keajs/kea-listeners/README.md

 [![Backers on Open Collective](https://opencollective.com/kea/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/kea/sponsors/badge.svg)](#sponsors)

+## Part of Kea now

+Listeners are now part of Kea itself.
+There's no need for a plugin anymore, hence this repository is archived.

 # kea-listeners

 Listners plugin for kea.
 Works with kea `1.0.0-rc.4` and up.